Jonathan Broom-Edwards

 Jonathan Broom-Edwards (born 27 May 1988) is a British para-sport athlete who competes mainly in the T44/T64 classification High Jump.
 Born with clubbed foot, he was a county level basketball player who found Para-High Jump after 2012.

 In 2013 he won his first major international medal with a silver medal at the IPC Athletic World Championship.
 After navigating a potentially career ending injury in 2018, he turned a string of silvers medals into World Gold in 2019 and turn his 2016 Paralympic Silver into Paralympic Gold in 2021.
 He is now three times World Champion (2019, 2023, 2024) and Paralympic Champion (2021).

 After Tokyo 2020 Paralympic he featured on Channel 4's Celebrity SAS Who Dares Wins.

-Jonathan competed at Paris 2024 Paralympics to defend his title.
+Broom-Edwards competed at Paris 2024 Paralympics to defend his title.
 He placed 5th after going against the odds to return from a broken ankle that he experienced 6 weeks out from the games, undergoing surgery a mere 5 and a half weeks before his competition day.

 Personal life

 Broom-Edwards was born in Colchester in 1988.
 He was born with congenital talipes equinovarus (clubbed foot) in his left foot which leaves him with muscular dystrophy of his calf muscles as well as fusion and restricted range of motion of his left ankle.
 He also has problems with his right foot, a weak right knee and a muscular imbalance throughout his body.
 He matriculated to Loughborough University where he studied aeronautical engineering.
-Following university, Jonathan became a therapist and now specialises in soft tissue release, gait analysis and postural realignment.
-On the side, Jonathan is also a motivational speaker.
+Following university, Broom-Edwards became a therapist and now specialises in soft tissue release, gait analysis and postural realignment.
+On the side, Broom-Edwards is also a motivational speaker.